afondiel/computer-science-notebook/core/systems/edge-computing/edge-ai/concepts/frameworks/openVINO/openvino-case-studies.md

-# Implementation Example of Edge-AI: How to Deploy with OpenVINO
+# OpenVINO - Case Studies

 ## Quick Reference
 - **One-sentence definition**: OpenVINO (Open Visual Inference and Neural Network Optimization) is a toolkit that enables efficient deployment of AI models for real-time inference on edge devices, particularly in industry settings.